-The Transfer Credit Specialist located in the Registrar's Office will evaluate transcripts and communicate the results to accepted students within 14 business days.
-Questions regarding transcript evaluation should be directed to the Registrar's Office at 612.343.4409.
+Registrar's Office staff will evaluate transcripts and communicate the results to accepted students within 14 business days.
+Questions regarding transcript evaluation should be directed to the Registrar's Office at Registrar@northcentral.edu or 612.343.4409.
 Upon completion of courses, official transcripts should be sent to: